Dongzhou protests

 The Dongzhou protests refers to a series of protests that took place for seven months until December 2005 in Dongzhou (东洲), a subdistrict in Shanwei prefecture, Guangdong Province, China.
 The protests were organized in opposition to government plans to partially infill the bay and build a new power plant.
-It resulted in the shooting deaths of several residents in the night of 6 December 2005 by People's Armed Police.
+It resulted in the shooting deaths of several residents in the night of 6 December 2005 by the People's Armed Police.
 The death toll is unknown, with different sources mentioning anywhere from three to several dozen deaths.
 The protests resumed in November 2006.

 Incident

 The protests were held because local farmers were dissatisfied with the lack of compensation for land expropriated for the construction of the plant.
 They were also reportedly concerned with the potential for harmful pollution affecting their crops, while fishermen felt their livelihood would be adversely affected by the modifications to the bay.

 According to Xinhua, the Information Office of the government of Shanwei described the incident as "serious violation of law", in which Huang Xijun, Lin Hanru and Huang Xirang led protesters in attacking police with knives, petrol bombs, and other explosive devices.
 Xinhua reported that the police fired warning shots but, in the confusion after nightfall, people were hit by mistake.

 Local villagers denied these accounts and reported that the protesters may have used ordinary fireworks as part of their protest.
 Villagers also alleged that the authorities had "enlisted thugs from local organized crime groups to help put down the demonstration" in addition to regular security forces.

 The subdistrict was sealed off by government forces who were searching for suspects involved in the violence and preventing people from leaving the subdistrict.